mvdzel/ehrsfm-fhir-r5/README.md

 Output snapshot: https://vdzel.home.xs4all.nl/ehrsfm-fhir-r5/

 ## TODO
-* Define extension or profiles to for EHRS type and constraints, Functional Model, Funcional Profile, Header, Function, ...
+* Define Profiles for EHRS types include constraints, Functional Model, Funcional Profile, Header, Function, ...
+  * Extension needed for "Dependent"
 * Get FM metadata from the .mif file + authors

+## Solutions
-* How to create links [[TI.1.5]] from criteria to Functions?
+* How to create links [[TI.1.5]] from criteria to Functions? -> done in template Requirements.liquid
-* IG Template adjustments (.fhir/packages/fhir.base.template#current)

 ## Running the scipt and IG publisher